greatcyan/portfolio/drivercommenting.md

-# Real-time Commenting App
+## Real-time Commenting App

-## Overview
+### Overview
 This project, developed in Power Apps, is a crucial component of the Revenue Analytics project.
 Its primary function is to automate real-time commenting on the top and bottom drivers, dramatically reducing processing time from 4 hours to just seconds.
 By leveraging API, Power BI Streaming datasets, and Power Apps, this solution ensures swift and efficient analysis and commentary, providing immediate insights and enhancing decision-making capabilities.

-## Tools Used
+### Tools Used
-- **Power Apps:** For creating the user interface and data input mechanism.
+**Power Apps:** For creating the user interface and data input mechanism.
-- **Power BI:** For real-time data visualization.
+**Power BI:** For real-time data visualization.
-- **Streaming/Push Dataset**: For handling real-time data updates.
+**Streaming/Push Dataset**: For handling real-time data updates.

-## Step-by-Step Implementation:
+### Step-by-Step Implementation
-### Create the Power BI Streaming/Push Dataset:
+#### Create the Power BI Streaming/Push Dataset
-In Power BI Workspace, click New button and choose Streaming dataset option.
-A window called "Streaming dataset" will appear that allows to choose the source of the data.
-In this project, I choosed API.
+In the Power BI Workspace, click the New button and select the Streaming dataset option.
+A window titled "Streaming dataset" will appear, allowing you to choose the data source.
+For this project, I selected API.
 ![image](https://github.com/user-attachments/assets/94fddd27-c900-4b10-a971-301a37a7f28c)

-Next, is giving a name for my dataset and setting up the column fields.
+Next, give a name to your dataset and set up the column fields.
 ![image](https://github.com/user-attachments/assets/90dbb974-9caf-4b92-87ac-76829b9b8705)

-Once done, the streaming dataset is then added in the workspace, generating API info as shown in the snapshot.
-Through this API info, we can then integrate this in our Power Apps for real-time data entries for each user inputs.
+Once done, the streaming dataset is added to the workspace, generating API information as shown in the snapshot.
+Using this API information, we can then integrate it into our Power Apps for real-time data entries for each user's inputs.
 ![image](https://github.com/user-attachments/assets/af671dfb-5ef1-48e7-858c-6831f98f0166)